 - Medical conditions including Parkinson’s and Huntington’s diseases

-There are several options for the treatment of teeth grinding depending on your oral health condition is different, so it’s best to visit your dentist to determine the right treatment for your smile.
+There are several options for the treatment of teeth grinding.
+Everyone’s oral health condition is different, so it’s best to visit your dentist to determine the right treatment for your smile.
 Dr. Trinkner achieves three goals with bruxism treatment: stop teeth grinding, correct occlusal instability and repair damaged teeth.

-Dr. Trinkner restores proper balance to the occlusion (bite) by gently reshaping the teeth, so they make proper contact, eliminating stress on the joints and relieving pain.
+Dr. Trinkner restores proper balance to your occlusion (bite) by gently reshaping the teeth, so they make proper contact.
+This will also eliminate stress on your jaw joints and relieve pain.

 Reshaping of the teeth may include:

 - Tooth lengthening: This process uses dental crowns or porcelain veneers to reshape problem teeth.

-Teeth grinding mouth guards may be helpful for some patients to stop teeth grinding at night.
-Teeth grinding mouth guards are customized, removable appliances that fit over your teeth.
+Teeth grinding mouthguards may be helpful for some patients to stop teeth grinding at night.
+Teeth grinding night guards are customized, removable oral appliances that fit over your teeth.
 To create a custom night guard, Dr. Trinkner will take an impression of your teeth and create a mold.